GeekGuy-29/Orange_Lab_Task/README.md

 The code is running perfectly fine until, step 5.
 Instead of choosing the 2nd option, the tool tends to choose the third option.
+Although, i was new to this puppeteer concept yet, i tried my best to deliver results.